lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 05:52 PM)_

-> t!8ball Does Emmett just leave the scenario, considering that Dread doesn't really give a shit about him?
+t!8ball Does Emmett just leave the scenario, considering that Dread doesn't really give a shit about him?

 **Tatsumaki** _(15-Sep-18 05:52 PM)_

-> 🎱 | My reply is no,
+> 🎱 | My reply is no, Zander.
-> Zander
-> .

 **Zander** _(15-Sep-18 05:53 PM)_